-- You have learned how to apply the Nearest Shrunken Centroids method and Support Vector Machines to microarray data. - You have learned how to do feature selection using the t-statistic. - It is quite easy to separate the training set without errors (SVM do this even on randomly labeled samples), but this does not guarantee a good generalization performance on unseen test data. - In cross validation: do all the data manipulation (like feature selection) inside the CV and not before.
+- You have learned how to apply the Nearest Shrunken Centroids method and Support Vector Machines to microarray data. - You have learned how to do feature selection using the t-statistic. - You have experienced: It is quite easy to separate the training set without errors (even with randomly labeled samples), but this does not guarantee a good generalization performance on unseen test data. - In cross validation: do all the data manipulation (like feature selection) inside the CV loop and not before.
+Else: cheating!